neynt/notes/2017-09/music140.md

     - Logos!
   - Fans often aspire to be up on the stage one day.

 - Punk: There are no stars.
-TODO
+See textbook notes
 - Disco: Everyone is a star.
-TODO
+See textbook notes

 - Hip hop
   - Very big influence on pop culture.